 Financial literacy means understanding how money works and how to manage it effectively.
 It includes everyday skills such as budgeting, saving, using credit responsibly, managing debt, and preparing for long-term goals like retirement or investing.
 Being financially literate gives you the ability to make informed decisions about your money rather than relying on guesswork or outside advice that may not serve your best interests.

-Why Financial Education Is Especially Important for Women
+1. Why Financial Education Matters More for Women

 While financial knowledge is essential for everyone, it holds special value for women.
 Several factors contribute to this: